-Today, we are announcing the ASM for Remote Workers module.
+Today, we are announcing ASM for Remote Workers coverage.
 Customers can now combine Cortex® Xpanse™ provided outside-in view with Cortex® XDR inside-out view to help secure their remote workers operating in vulnerable networks.
 Starting today, all customers of Palo Alto Networks using both Cortex Xpanse and Cortex XDR can gain deeper visibility in the vulnerabilities and misconfigurations of their remote worker environments.

 The number of remote workers has skyrocketed over the past two years, and a larger percentage of workers being remote is the new normal.
 Unfortunately for IT professionals, this means more workers outside of the safety of the company network.
 Wherever your remote workers are—at home, a co-working space, or a coffee shop—can you be sure their devices are secure?

 What about your critical employees?
 Your VP of Finance working with sensitive financial information, or your teams working with critical customer information?
 Do you know if they are connecting using routers with known vulnerabilities?
 Do you dynamically alter their access controls using policies based on where they are working from or are they still under the same generous access policies as though they were on your office network?

 Organizations have limited visibility into the security of their employee’s networks.
 This creates a gap in any attack surface management plan because your Security Operations Center doesn’t know how secure the network is for remote workers, whether there are unknown exposures, or critical issues accessible from the public internet.